ftm1337/docs/docs/ELR/ELR.md

 ---

-# ***e***RAMNA
+# **ELR :  *El Ramses***
 Liquid-Wrapper for veRAM NFTs

 ## Introduction
-El Ramses is a liquid wrapper for RAM locked veRAM (RAMna’s veNFT) which makes it possible to trade RAM benefits of a veRAM position using a traditional A.M.M. such as Ramses itself without being subject to a long-term lock-up period of 730 days (2 years).
+El Ramses is a liquid wrapper for Ramses governance tokens - Vote-Escrowed veRAM (a *veNFT*) which makes it possible to trade the benefits of a veRAM position using a traditional A.M.M. such as Ramses itself without being subject to a long-term lock-up period of 730 days (2 years).

 ## Quick Links